rydama/hello-eb-node/README.md

 A quick start for creating a web app on AWS with the following characteristics:

 - Ideally suited for low-traffic side projects
-- Quickly and painlessly deploy apps with https
+- Quickly deploy apps with https support with as little pain as possible
-- Dirt cheap to start ($5/month).
-Easy to scale up as needed.
+- Dirt cheap to start ($5/month), easy to scale up as needed
 - Free, auto-renewing SSL certificate with Let's Encrypt
-- Provisions automatically from a brand new Elastic Beanstalk environment, so you can quickly be up and running again if the environment is rebuilt or terminated.
+- Provisions automatically from a brand new Elastic Beanstalk environment, so you can quickly be up and running again if the environment is rebuilt or terminated

-This repository and README are the result of many many hours of troubleshooting on AWS to get to this set of instructions that works and meets the requirements above.
+This repository and README are the result of many hours of troubleshooting on AWS to get to this set of instructions that works and meets the requirements above.

 Why was it so difficult?
 AWS does seem to offer easier ways to get https, but it is expensive or has other problems:

-- AWS does support an auto-renew certificate manager, but only if your HTTPS is on their elastic load balancer (additional $18/month)
+- AWS has a certificate manager that can auto-renew, but only if your SSL is terminated on their elastic load balancer (additional $18/month), or a few other unworkable options, like...
 - API gateway and lambda could work, but there is a cold-start penalty (5 seconds or so in my experience) that is a non-starter for my applications

 # Getting started

 - These steps assume familiarity with basic use of the linux shell/mac terminal

-## Creating an Elastic Beanstalk environment
+## Creating an Elastic Beanstalk application/environment

 - Sign in to the AWS console https://aws.amazon.com/console
 - Under the Services menu, go to EC2